 Images from Frankston City Council website.

-Frankston City is 50 kilometres south of Melbourne and is home to 115,000 people and is a vibrant and exciting City on the Bay, with its premium location at the heart of Port Phillip Bay and golden beaches along 10km of beautiful coastline.
+Frankston City, located 50 kilometres south of Melbourne, is home to around 140,000 people and is a vibrant and exciting City on the Bay, with its premium location at the heart of Port Phillip Bay and golden beaches along 10 kilometres of beautiful coastline.

 Frankston denotes the edge of the Melbourne metropolitan area and the entry point to the Mornington Peninsula.
 As such, it enjoys the best of both worlds.
 A fast train service or freeway to the business centre of Melbourne in an hour or travel to the recreational heart of the Peninsula just 20 minutes down the road.

 Central Frankston functions as the major regional retail and commercial centre, servicing outer southern Melbourne and the Mornington Peninsula.
 Major facilities include the Frankston Town Centre shopping area, Frankston Hospital, Peninsula Institute of TAFE and the Peninsula Campus of Monash University.
 Frankston City is also served by shopping centres at Karingal Hub, Langwarrin and Carrum Downs.